bjoernf73/dry.module.pkgmgmt/README.md

  1. manage package source registrations
  1. install packages

-## Bootstrapping package management
+## Bootstrapping Package Management Plus
 For some reason, at the time of writing at least, most Windows variants ships with outdated components for proper package management.
-The exported function `Initialize-DryPkgMgmt` fixes that (bootstraps packagemanagement).
+The exported function `Initialize-DryPkgMgmt` fixes that Plus.
+The *Plus* means that the list below is probably an evergrowing list of configs and tools in which some are related to package management (like updated versions of the Nuget package provider or the PowerShellGet module)
 Anyways:

 ```powershell